Predictions of masses for light hybrid baryons

 In this work, we systematically study the mass spectra of nucleon and delta hybrid baryons with both positive and negative parities by using the parity-projected QCD sum rules.
 We construct the $[qqq]_{8c}[G]_{8c}$ local hybrid baryon interpolating currents without the covariant derivative operators and introduce the parity projected sum rules to separate the hybrid baryons with different parities.
 We find stable mass sum rules and establish extensive mass spectra for the positive-parity $N_{1/2^+}, \Delta_{3/2^+}, \Delta_{1/2^+}$ and negative-parity $N_{1/2^-}, N_{3/2^-}, \Delta_{1/2^-}$ hybrid baryons.
-Our results show that the lowest-lying hybrid baryon is predicted to appear in the negative-parity $N_{1/2^-}$ channel around 2.28 GeV, while the lightest $\Delta_{1/2^-}$ state is about 300 MeV higher.
+Our results show that the lowest-lying hybrid baryon is predicted to be the positive-parity $N_{1/2^+}$ state around 2.01 GeV.
 We propose to search for these light hybrid baryons through the $\chi_{cJ}/\Upsilon$ decays via the three-gluon emission mechanism in BESIII and BelleII experiments.

 {\it Hybrid baryon currents and parity-projected QCD sum rules.}--- A hybrid baryon current is composed of a color-octet triquark operator $[qqq]_{8c}$ and a color-octet excited gluon field.
 To investigate the low-lying states, we use the S-wave triquark fields introduced as ``Ioffe currents''~\cite{Ioffe:1981kw}.
 The gluon field is combined to compose the color-singlet hybrid baryon interpolating currents with $J^P=1/2^{+}$ and $3/2^{+}$